Cream tea: Variations

 Although these distinctions on whether to apply the jam or the clotted cream to the scone first are still claimed by many, cream teas are served and enjoyed both cream first and jam first throughout both counties.

 Scones are rarely buttered in commercially available teas.
 Traditionally it is important that the scones be warm (ideally, freshly baked), and that clotted (rather than whipped) cream and strawberry jam, rather than any other variety, be used.
 Butter is generally not included, and some sources advise that the tea should not be served with milk.

+In Cornwall an alternative was traditionally a "split", a type of slightly sweet white bread roll, rather than a scone.
+It is now rare to find this available commercially, even in Cornwall, but splits are still used by many Cornish families in their own homes.
 In Devon, an alternative to the scone found occasionally is the "Devon split" or "Chudleigh", lighter than a scone and smaller than a Cornish split.
-In Cornwall an alternative was traditionally a "Cornish split", a type of slightly sweet white bread roll, rather than a scone.
-It is now rare to find this available commercially, even in Cornwall, but splits are still used by many Cornish families in their own homes.

 Another variation to a cream tea is called "Thunder and Lightning", which consists of a round of bread or a Cornish split, topped with clotted cream and honey or golden syrup.

 Yet another variation is a "savoury cream tea", with cheese scones; cream cheese instead of clotted cream, and chutney instead of jam.